What Deer and Rabbits Eat First (and What They Leave Alone)

 • Bird netting in vulnerable areas

-• Decorative gate panels where browsing is heaviest
+• Decorative gate panels where browsing is heaviest.

 • Consistent deer and rabbit repellent, rotated and reapplied